-I struggled with the many common fears that plague most first time solo travelers.
-Will I be lonely, bored, safe, or look like a friendless loser?
-How will I cope in a new place?
-Will I make new friends?
+I struggled with the many common fears that plague most first-time solo travelers: Will I be lonely, bored, safe, or look like a friendless loser?

-Can I do this, I thought… Spoiler alert, I did it.
+Can I do this?
+I thought… Spoiler alert: I did it.

 What Solo Travel Teaches You

+#1.
 Self-Confidence & Inner Strength

-Do you want to know the best way to improve your self-confidence and inner strength?
-Take a solo trip.
 I promise you it’s not just about trying new things, learning different cultures, and developing new skills.
 Solo travel experiences strengthen you to your core.

 Before traveling alone, I did consider myself a relatively strong and somewhat confident woman.
 But once you go on a solo trip, you will see just how capable you are in this world.
 It can be an exciting feeling, as well as terrifying.